hiddenindians/Heavy-Lifter/README.md

 # Heavy-Lifter
 Heavy Lifter scans a set of folders for content and then inserts that content into your webpage as HTML.
 ##Limitations
-- Heavy Lifter currently only supports item tags that use the src attribute.
+- Heavy Lifter currently only supports tags that make use of the 'src' attribute.
-- Heavy Lifter can only scan folders nested one level.
-Your folder can contain as many subfolders as you want, but none of those can contain any of their own subfolders.
+- Heavy Lifter can only scan folders nested one level deep.
+Your folder can contain as many sub-folders as you want, but none of those can contain any of their own sub-folders.

 ##Dependancies
 Heavy Lifter depends on JQuery 1.11.X

 ##Example
-Given a folder that contains X amount of subfolders that each contain X amount of images, heavy-lifter would insert those folders and their contents into your HTML in this manner:
+Given a folder that contains X amount of sub-folders that each contain X amount of images, heavy-lifter would insert those folders and their contents into your HTML like this:
 ```HTML
 <div id="#gallery" class="heavy-lifter">
   <album id="folder1" class="active-album">